tomtominator/Toms-Lathe-and-Saw/SideTableCreation.md

 _________

-The unsanded and unlacored tabletop after merging 2 parts birch, 1 part maple:
+The unsanded and unlacquered tabletop after merging 2 parts birch, 1 part maple:
 <img src="Furniture/SidetableCreation/SidetableTopUnlacored.JPG" height="800" width="600">

 The table will be connected to the legs via this frame also made of finished birch.